 Upon successfully securing a placement you need to inform the Industry Engagement and Placements team by contacting placements@essex.ac.uk.
 This is required to begin the placement approval process.
 Please note without approval from the Industry Engagement and Placement team you will be unauthorised to commence a placement.

 For extracurricular opportunities, Careers Services are here to help.
-Use Chart My for part-time jobs, internships and career development support.
+Use Chart My Path to find your personalised recommendations at Essex, and check out CareerHub for part-time jobs, internships and career development support.